As companies continue their adoption of Microsoft 365, the need for solutions to bring together content within their organization increases.

 In addition to SharePoint calendar support, our clients pointed to a feature that used to exist in previous versions of SharePoint:

 From the onset, we knew that recurring events would be the most challenging aspect of this project.
 SharePoint stores recurrence data differently than typical calendars.
-We needed a way to aggregate both SharePoint and Exchange events before passing them to FullCalendar.
+To clarify, we needed a way to aggregate both SharePoint and Exchange events before passing them to FullCalendar.

 SharePoint stores recurring event information in a property on each list item called “RecurrenceData.”
 This is an XML value that store all relevant information needed for rendering a recurring event properly.
 By taking in a base event and applying the information from the RecurrenceData field, we built an array of “repeating” events and passed them into FullCalendar.